PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 # Head Start Program Information (PIR) Reports

 Head Start is a federally-funded early childhood education program.
-Organizations receiving Head Start funding owe annual "Program Information Reports" that describes enrollment, staffing, provided services.
-These reports are aggregated and posted in an annual file on the Head Start Website.
-There several oral health-related fields for children and pregnant women.
+Organizations receiving Head Start funding provide annual "Program Information Reports" that describes enrollment, staffing, provided services.
+These reports are aggregated and posted in an annual file on the Head Start website.
+There several oral health-related fields for children and people who are pregnant.

 ## Utility

 Head Start sites serve primarily low-income children who may face increased barriers to accessing oral health care services.
-PIR reports are a rare insight into these children's oral health status and utilization trends.
-PIR reports can tell you in a location-specific way what percent of children needed dental treatment and received dental treatment.
-And for children who did not receive an oral health service, the reports will explain the primary reason why.
+PIR reports are rare insights into these children's oral health status and utilization trends.
+PIR reports tell us the percent of children who needed and received dental treatment at specific program locatiosn.
+For children who did not receive an oral health service, the reports will explain the primary reason why.

 ### Questions this dataset could help answer